ktbyers/netmiko/CONTRIBUTING.md

 For any more meaningful feature, you should open a GitHub issue or discussion first and make sure that we agree on implementing this feature.

+The PR will will be sourced from your forked repository + the forked repository branch in use, with the destination of Netmiko's develop branch.